 The thing about focusing on landscapes is that if you get it wrong you could end up with large blurred areas.

 You can either

 - focus on the important part of your landscape and recompose the photo.
 Remember to lock the focus (see How to have a correct focus article for more info)

 - focus manually so you can choose the point of focus, even if it’s outside of the focus point area in the camera’s viewfinder.

-In both cases the focus will he locked at the desired point, with no risk of changing unless you move the focusing ring on the lens.
+In both cases, the focus will be locked at the desired point, with no risk of changing unless you move the focusing ring on the lens.

 Why worsen an otherwise beautiful photo?

-An interesting thing is that you will end up doing less photos as more time is required, but guess what, match better photos, quality over quantity.
+An interesting thing is that you will end up doing fewer photos as more time is required, but guess what, match better photos, quality over quantity.